dujanhung/evtsbx-mod-template/README.md

 ### ZIP cleanup

 - removes unnecessary files and folders (eg. `*/.git/`, `*/.github/`, `*.md`, etc.)
-- moves all exported files and folders into a dedicated folder to avoid file pollution after ZIP extraction
+- moves all exported files and folders into one folder

 ## functionable